jfrazx/mongoose-transient/README.md

 UserSchema.pre('validate', passwordMatchValidation);
 ```

-Default values may be supplied.
+Any supplied default values will be used if no assignment has occured.

 ```typescript
 const UserSchema = new Schema({